-For a child, development is the primary occupation – learning skills and growing independent is his major task.
+For a child, development is the primary occupation – learning skills and growing independent is his or her major task.
 Play happens to be the main way that development occurs.
-So, the pediatric occupational therapist is there to make that play as purposeful as possible.
-In pediatric occupational therapy, there are several main areas that are traditionally addressed:
+The pediatric occupational therapist is there to make sure play is as purposeful as possible.
+In pediatric occupational therapy, there are several areas that are traditionally addressed:

 - Fine motor skills: the ability to use hands and fingers to pick up and manipulate things

 - Visual motor skills: the ability to use the eyes and hands together